google/comprehensive-rust/src/chromium/interoperability-with-cpp.md

 # Interoperability with C++

-The Rust community offers multiple options for C++/Rust interop, with new being developed all the time.
+The Rust community offers multiple options for C++/Rust interop, with new tools being developed all the time.
 At the moment, Chromium uses a tool called "cxx".

 Behind the scenes, this uses a "lowest common denominator" C ABI, but it builds